ellisp/blog-source/_posts/2018-08-31-melbourne-rents.md

 ## Motivation

 So, I'm in the process of moving to Melbourne and have a personal interest in the rental market there.
 But I'm also more generally interested in the economics of housing.
 Purchase costs get most of the attention, but rental costs are generally recognised as [the better indication of the real "price" of housing](https://theconversation.com/why-rents-not-property-prices-are-best-to-assess-housing-supply-and-need-driven-demand-100383) in supply and demand terms.
-Variance from speculative booms and busts is smoothed out, but even more importantly, ....
+Variance from speculative booms and busts is smoothed out, but even more fundamentally, it is rent that reflects the cost of living in a home.
+Perhaps an analogy helps - when we are interested in the price of going to the movies we look at what it costs to receive the service of sitting in the cinema for two hours, not of purchasing the cinema.

-My interest was also picqued by a tweet, perhaps in May or June 2018, that I can no longer locate (perhaps it was deleted) indicating that housing price growth in Sydney and Melbourne (but not Perth) is being led by lower-cost suburbs; I think the punch line was something like "first home owners are the ones driving the housing boom".
+My interest was also piqued by a tweet (perhaps in May or June 2018, that I can no longer locate) indicating that housing price growth in Sydney and Melbourne (but not Perth) is being led by lower-cost suburbs; I think the punch line was something like "first home owners are the ones driving the housing boom".
 There are a lot of implicit assumptions in that conclusion but without being able to track down the tweet and the article it was referring to I can't address them here.

 I did wonder though whether the trend was actually a regression to the mean of sorts.
 If there is an element of randomness in suburbs' house prices (as surely there is), some suburbs would be higher-priced than their fundamentals support at one point in time due to chance.
 We would expect their growth from that point in time to be less than average, precisely because the starting point is an artifical and unsustainable high.
 And vice versa for suburbs that happen to be lower than average at a particular point in time.